coderaiser/putout/README.md

-   --no-config                 avoid reading '.putout.json' --no-ci                     disable the CI detection --no-cache                  disable the cache
+   --no-config                 avoid reading '.putout.json' --no-ci                     disable the CI detection --no-cache                  disable the cache --no-force                  avoid source change when no places found
 ```

 To find possible transform places in a folder named `lib`, run: